peterpeterparker/daviddalbusco.com/src/blog/create-a-primefaces-jsf-project-with-maven-and-wildfly.md

 *But why a JSF project?*

 Honestly, I don't know exactly why anyone would be still interested to create a brand new JavaServer Faces API (JSF) project in 2019 or why would anyone even read this article 🤣.
-Not that I don't like Java, I still do and I still think it's a good match for certain types of projects, notably when it goes to the back- and middle-end layers but I would personally not use or advice it for the frontend part of any **new** projects.
+Not that I don't like Java, I still do and I still think it's a good match for certain types of projects, notably when it goes to the back- and middle-end layers but I would personally not use or advise it for the frontend part of any **new** projects.

 That's why I'm really curious to hear your voice, why are you reading this article?
 Why are you looking to create a JSF project?
 Let me know with a comment 😁